 House Bill No. by Representative Newell amends the definitions related to the crime of abortion in Louisiana law.
-The bill clarifies that the term "abortion" does not include the removal of a dead unborn child or the delivery of uterine contents in cases of spontaneous miscarriage, provided there is a positive diagnosis certified in writing.
-It also specifies that the removal of ectopic pregnancies or any variant of molar pregnancies, whether through surgery or medical treatment, is not considered an abortion.
-Additionally, the bill expands the definition of medical procedures that are not classified as abortions to include treatments for cancer and blood disorders, while removing the requirement for physicians to make reasonable efforts to preserve the life of the unborn child.
+The bill clarifies that the removal of a dead unborn child or the delivery of uterine contents due to a spontaneous miscarriage is not considered an abortion, provided there is a positive diagnosis documented in the woman's medical record.
+Additionally, it specifies that the removal of ectopic pregnancies or any variant of molar pregnancies, whether through surgery or medical treatment, is not classified as an abortion.
+The bill also expands the definition of medical procedures that are not considered abortions to include treatments for cancer and blood disorders, while removing the requirement for physicians to make reasonable efforts to preserve the life of the unborn child.

 Statutes affected: